Flavia-etyang/Flavia-etyang1/satellite-vessel-intelligence/satellite-vessel-intelligence/README.md

 > **Intelligence Assessment**
 >
 > The observed repetitive container-stack geometry, cargo arrangement and deck configuration are consistent with a **container vessel**.
 Where deck cranes are visible, their presence provides additional supporting evidence for the classification.
-The available imagery supports a **container ship assessment**, although vessel identity cannot be established from structural characteristics alone.
+The available imagery supports a **container ship assessment**.

->
-> **Classification confidence: HIGH · Identity confidence: LOW**
+> **Classification confidence: HIGH ·

 Full write-up: [`case-studies/container-vessel.md`](case-studies/container-vessel.md)